 1st Quarter Exam Date: Monday, March 9, 2020 2nd Quarter Exam Date: Friday, May 15, 2020

 During most weeks, you will take an in-class online quiz on the material covered previously.
 Each quiz is designed to provide a formative assessment of your learning.
 Quizzes are ‘open book,’ but are timed based on the number of questions, so it is best to be familiar with the content before starting the quiz.
 You will have two attempts at each quiz, so if you are not happy with your first score, you are expected to study the questions you missed prior to your second attempt.
 Your score will be the best of the two attempts.
 No additional attempts will be given.

-You will be given a variety of assignments both in and out of the lab.
-Lab participation is expected and required.
+You will be given a variety of assignments both in and out of the shop.
+Shop participation is expected and required.
 Due dates will be posted in the Course Schedule and on Power School.